EBIBioSamples/read_docs/docs/submit/metadata-model.rst

 BioSamples Metadata Model
 =========================

-The BioSamples archive stores metadata about samples, such as collection date, location, and organism type, to aid in their discovery and re-analysis.
-These samples can be associated with data derived from them, which is deposited in other archives such as ENA.
-Samples must first be submitted to BioSamples prior to submitting data to ENA.
+The BioSamples archive stores and displays metadata about samples to aid in their discovery and re-analysis.
+Each sample receives a `unique sample accession <general-guide/accession-numbers.html>`_, which can be referenced in other archives such as ENA and PRIDE, increasing findability and data quality through cross-referencing.

 Samples for BioSamples only have a few mandatory fields.